MA - Management

-The Master of Arts in Management program provides an enriching, professionally relevant, and flexible academic experience by including you as part of a collaborative research environment.
-Unlike programs that emphasize a general management area or a specific industry track, the MA in Management emphasizes leadership development and a better understanding of evidence based management.
-This program provides you with the necessary training to continue in higher education, but also prepares you to successfully enter managerial, consulting or analyst positions.
+Lang's Master of Arts in Management program provides an enriching, professionally relevant, and flexible academic experience by including you as part of a collaborative research environment.
+Unlike programs that emphasize a general management area or a specific industry track, Lang's MA in Management emphasizes leadership development and a better understanding of evidence-based management.
+This program provides you with the necessary training to continue in higher education but also prepares you to successfully enter managerial, consulting or analyst positions.

 The MA in Management program is right for you if:

 - you are currently finishing or have recently graduated with an undergraduate or master's degree and want to study further in a specialized graduate program in management;